 (c) A driver -if- an individual identified in section (b) is also in the vehicle.

 (d) An unaccompanied adult who regularly resides in the household of individuals identified in section (b) to pick up or drop off that individual.

 Who may operate a vehicle with dealer plates with limitations?

 (a) Employees of a Dealer when they are acting within the course and scope of their employment

-(b) Drivers for special event purposes, if they carry a letter of authorization from the Dealer identifying the vehicle, duration location of the event.
+(b) Drivers for special event purposes, if they carry a letter of authorization from the Dealer identifying the vehicle, duration, and location of the event.

-(c) A prospective buyer or lessee, to test drive a vehicle, up to seven days.
+(c) A prospective buyer or lessee to test drive a vehicle for up to seven days.

 - A salesperson is not required to be present

 - If a salesperson is not present, the operator must carry a letter of authorization from the Dealer identifying the vehicle, duration, and authorization to operate the vehicle